-Emergency planning for Extremely Hazardous Substances published by the USEPA, FEMA, and USDOT in December 1987.
+Emergency planning for Extremely Hazardous Substances published by the United States Environmental Protection Agency, Federal Emergency Management Agnecy, and United States Department of Transportation in December 1987.
 This document offers information on "how to" conduct a hazardous analysis.

-1.2 Hazard Analysis
+D.1.2 Hazard Analysis

-Comprehensive planning depends upon a clear understanding of what hazards exist and what risk they pose to personnel, property and the environment.
+Comprehensive planning depends upon a clear understanding of what hazards exist and what risk they pose to personnel, property, and the environment.
 Hazard Analysis is a three step decision-making process used to identify the potential hazards within a community.
 The three steps include hazard identification, vulnerability analysis, and risk analysis.
-A brief overview is presented below:

-Hazard Identification typically provides specific information on situations that have the potential for causing injury to life or damage to property and the environment due to a hazardous materials spill or release.

-Vulnerability Analysis identifies areas in the community that may be affected or exposed, individuals in the community who may be subject to injury or death from certain specific hazardous materials, and what facilities, property or environment may be susceptible to damages should a hazardous materials release occur.
+- 1. Hazard Identification typically provides specific information on situations that have the potential for causing injury to life or damage to property and the environment because of a hazardous materials spill or release. - 2.
+Vulnerability Analysis identifies areas in the community that may be affected or exposed, individuals in the community who may be subject to injury or death from certain specific hazardous materials, and what facilities, property, or environment may be susceptible to damages should a hazardous materials release occur. - 3.
 Risk Analysis is an assessment of the probability of an accident and the actual consequences that might occur based on the estimated vulnerable zones.
-Risk analysis is the judgment of probability and the severity of consequence based on the history of previous incidents, experience and the best available current technological information.
+Risk analysis is the judgment of probability and the severity of consequence based on the history of previous incidents, experience, and the best available current technological information.